-The needs are many: for instance, the multi-racial population of this country has to be taught and trained to consider this country as their home.
+The needs are many; for instance, the multi-meial population of this country has to be taught and trained to consider this country as their home.
 A lot of spade work has got to be done to inculcate in their minds and to bear in their hearts the true significance of loyalty to this country of which they are nationals.
-On the whole they are peaceful and sports-loving: they are polite and friendly; and they have cultivated in the course of their association with this country a common Malayan characteristic.
+On the whole they are peaceful and sports-loving; they are polite and friendly; and they have cultivated in the course of their association with this country a common Malayan characteristic.
 I am afraid not much work has been done in the past to develop this.

 My own personal feeling in this matter, however, is that if an effort were made through education, social work, civics courses, this characteristic can be developed to the fullest advantage.
-My Ministers and 1 will do our utmost to devote our time and energy to this end.
+My Ministers and I will do our utmost to devote our time and energy to this end.
 We trust God will give us guidance in this so that we can influence the Malayan peoples to respond to our treatment.

 Malaya is a happy and prosperous land.
 She may be small in area but she is rich in her natural resources.
 We are also endowed with a good Government, and a standard of living second to none in Asia.
-The successive British administrators have each contributed their little part to make the administration of this country a fine machinery.
-The members of the civil service and other officers in the Government service have helped to make the machinery of Government an efficient one.
+The successive British administrators have each contributed their little part to make the administration of this countributed their little part to make the administration of this countributed in the properties of the civil service and other officers in the Government service have helped to make the machinery of Government an efficient one.
 I feel therefore that the political party in power will have an efficient organisation which will make workable any plan we have in mind and advantageous to the country as a whole.
-We realise that the duties of politicians are not to interfere with the eivil service and we do not intend to do so; we want to make the eivil service independent and imparial.
+We realise that the duties of politicians are not to interfere with the civil service and we do not intend to do so; we want to make the civil service independent and impartial.
 For that reason our Government has set up various Service Commissions to deal with promotions and other service matters.
-Our duties are to keep a watchful eye on the wells even at the set up various go to be that for the reason our bowerment that are well service.
-We are not infallible for we are only human.
+Our duties are to keep a wateful eye on the public service and to see that the public who put us in power are well served.
+We are not infallible for we are only humans.
 But I can promise you on behalf of my Government that we will do all we can for the people and for the country.
-My Ministers and all we can for the people and for the country and people.
+My Ministers and I are declined to the service of our country and people.

-We will see that the perfection and efficiency of the Government machinery which we inherit as a legacy from the British will not suffer at all.
-As a Party, we come and we go, but if another party comes in to take our place as the Government of this country, they will not set up a firm foundation for a good Government for them to work on.
+We will see that the perfection and efficiency of the Government machinery which we inherit as a legacy from the British will not suffer at all, As a Party, we come and we go, but if another party comes in to take our place as the Government of this country, they will not set up a firm foundation for a good Government for them to work on.